 OBJECTIVES & TERMS OF REFERENCE FOR THE STC

-(Version 2.2 as approved at June 2020 STC Meeting)
+(Version 2.3 as approved at June 2020 STC Meeting – with copy edits 220214)

 The Satellite Telecommunications Committee (STC) is a joint committee of techUK (the UK trade association for UK tech companies) and UKspace (the UK trade association for the space industry) focussed on satellite telecommunications matters. techUK provides the secretariat for this Committee.